Azagwen/DataPack_Item_Operations/README.md

-# Fabric Example Mod
+# Datapack Item Operations

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+###user
+Intall the mod and put it in your game's "mods" folder, you can now use the mod's datapack features.
+###Developper
+WIP
 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT license.